IainStevenson/docker.multi.service.reverse.proxy/readme.md

 The services will then be fronted by a reverse proxy using NGINX to provide a reverse proxy through to the microservices.

-Then external port mapping of the payload microservices will be switched off later and prevent direct access to the microservices from outside of the container network.
+Then external port mapping of the payload microservices will be switched off and prevent direct access to the microservices from outside of the container network.

-This will provide a number of advantages;

-- Reduce the ports expossed to consumers.
-- Reduce the attack surface to one external component (NGINX) and the micros service code.
-- Provide a means of upgrading with zero service downtime by managing NGINX configuration.
-- Provide a means of adding site feature additions.

 This solution assumes a ficticious domain name of [mystore.local] which is simulated by spoofing local addressing via the hosts file.